Diego2gonzalez/BookingMx-UnitTests/README.md

 ## 🏃 How to Run the Project Locally

 ### ⚙️ Requirements
 - Java JDK 11 or higher
 - Apache Maven
+- MySQL Server running locally

 ---